mariana-c-ramos/casino-land/README.md

-# Casino Slot MAchine Simulator (Non-Visual Version)
+# Casino Slot Machine Simulator (Non-Visual Version)

 ## What's the purpose of this project?
 The main goal was to compile all javascript-logic learnings in one project only.